Atari CX40 joystick: CX40

 The CX40 was designed by James Asher to replace the CX10, with the aim of greatly improving its ability to be inexpensively mass-produced.
 By 1983, one out of every five American homes had one.
 This model accounts for the vast majority of Atari's production run.

 The CX40 is nearly identical to the CX10 externally, but lacks the printing on the top of the stick, and replaced the uppermost wedge in the ring of embossing with the word "TOP".
-By 1986 the CX40 was difficult to obtain, and some dealers could only order it with software.
+By 1986 the market had been so flooded with 3rd party clones (see below) that the CX40 was difficult to obtain, and some dealers could only order it with software.

 A new CX40 using gray colored plastic for the base was released with the Atari XEGS computer.
 It also dispensed with the orange paint on the embossing on the base.
 It was otherwise identical to the earlier CX40, retaining the black plastic cover on the stick and the red fire button.

 Other joysticks from Atari

-The CX40 remained popular throughout the run of the 2600 and Atari 8-bit family machines, but by the end of their run many 3rd party improvements had appeared and Atari introduced new controllers of their own.
+The CX40 remained popular throughout the run of the 2600 and Atari 8-bit computers, but by the end of their run many 3rd party improvements had appeared and Atari introduced new controllers of their own.

 Released in the summer of 1983, the CX842 "Remote Control Wireless Joystick" was a rebranded version of the Cynex Game Mate 2.
 These were essentially CX40's on top of a radio device, so the bases were quite large as a result.
 A separate receiver box completes the connection to the console.

 Atari also advertised the CX43 "Space Age Joystick", the most radical change to the basic concept.
 This was essentially a very small version of the CX40 mounted on top of a trigger-style handle with a fire button on the front.
 The handle was intended to be held in one hand while the other operated the very short stick on top.
 The CX43 may be a rebranded version of the Milton Bradley HD2000, which was never released.

 The Atari 7800's CX-24 Pro-Line joystick was designed to be backward compatible with the 2600 and its games.
 The Pro-Line was originally advertised specifically for the 2600 in 1983, but was not released until it was made the pack-in controller for the 7800.
 Its right fire button was designed to switch between functioning as a discrete button for 7800 games, and as a duplicate of the left fire button (which was functionally identical to the CX-40's lone fire button) for 2600 games.
 The Atari CX-78 Joypad, available in PAL markets in place of the CX-24, had the same compatibility as the Pro-Line stick.